 4/3: Eat 4 days during the week and fast 3 non-consecutive days of the same week.

 Keep yourself under 500 to 600 calories on the days that you don't eat at all with power-liquids.
-For many people, this is the easiest way to try fasting for weight loss purposes.
+For many people, this is the easiest way to try fasting for weight management purposes.

 5/2: Eat 5 days a week and fast for just 2 days.